 The local agency determines the maximum amount of words allowed (200 or 400), the responsibility for payment (either the candidate or agency), and whether it is to be paid in advance.
-If the candidate statement word limitation is 400 words and a 200 word or less candidate statement is submitted, only one-half of the estimated cost shall be required to be deposited.

 If a candidate statement is formatted to include numerous paragraph breaks and/or individual listings of accomplishments, endorsements, etc., the printed candidate statement may extend to two (2) pages.
 In these cases, the actual cost for the statement may double and additional cost may be billed to you after the election.